 Your speech is also more likely to be more informal.
 An impromptu speech, perhaps.

 But, don't be fooled.
-Because your year end speech might look impromptu, but you will need to commit time and effort beforehand.
+Because your speech might look impromptu, but you will need to commit time and effort beforehand.

-The contents for your year end speech could well include:
+The contents for your special speech could well include:

 So much of this might well be labelled a SWOT analysis.
 Fair enough, that might well be true.
 But, your task is not to bore for Britain with your year end speech.
 You want your speech to be as uplifting and positive as possible.